-Enticing patrons to become guests for life is a major focus for Chef Gary Finzer in his role as Executive Chef of Gypsy Kitchen a sheik and complex Spanish tapas restaurant in the new Buckhead neighborhood of Atlanta Georgia.
+Enticing patrons to become guests for life is a major focus for Chef Gary Finzer in his role as Executive Chef of Gypsy Kitchen, a chic and complex Spanish tapas restaurant in The Shops Buckhead Atlanta.
 His method is simple – create just the right balance of European ambiance, uncommon spices and delicious yet innovative dishes.

 Finzer’s goals are as lofty as his experience.
 He most recently worked at Bacchanalia, where he gained experience and exposure in every kitchen position.
 Not only did he ultimately oversee ordering for all five restaurants owned by James Beard Award-winning chefs Anne Quatrano and Clifford Harrison, he assisted with recipes and photos for Quatrano’s cookbook.
 As chef de cuisine at Star Provisions, his skills at menu and staff development earned him local and national recognition.

 A graduate of New York’s prestigious French Culinary Institute, the Michigan native began honing his skills in New York as a line cook at Guastavino’s, before becoming a saucier/sous chef at Picholine.
 “I’ve been fortunate to work under such respected chefs as Guastavino’s Daniel Orr, Craft’s Tom Colicchio and Marco Canora and Picholine’s Terrance Brennan and Craig Hopson.
 Each helped me understand the importance of using fresh ingredients and preparing them properly.”